arusob/leetcode/README.md

-# codeforces
+# leetcode
-Solutions to tasks from the codeforces.
+Solutions to tasks from the leetcode.